rwaldron/tc39-notes/es8/2017-03/mar-22.md

 DE: I'm not sure what to do as the champion as the private state proposal if we decide go ahead with this.

-DE: there was a subproblem:  it coud lbe confusing if ou have a property declaration goes onto the instance and a method declaration goes on the prototype.
+DE: There was a subproblem:  it coud lbe confusing if ou have a property declaration goes onto the instance and a method declaration goes on the prototype.
 We could solve just that subproblem without introducing this entire matrix by adding the "own" keyword.
 We could do that along the way to adding private methods.
 The thing that's good about having public/private support explicitly rather than using lexical methods is that you don't have to change call sites (e.g., by passing "this") in order to change visibility.

 YK: There's a general point I want to make about if this is even an ok proposal is this an OK time for that